aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 ## Add Auth / User Sign-in

-The AWS Mobile CLI components for user authentication include a rich, configurable UI for sign-up and sign-in.
+The Amplify CLI components for user authentication include a rich, configurable UI for sign-up and sign-in.

 **To enable the Auth features**